hypered/curiosity/content/documentation/clis.md

 It is also possible to submit individual commands through a [web interface](/run).

+# Asciinema demo

+An interactive shell session where we show `cty` has been recorded with [asciinema](https://asciinema.org/).
+It is visible on [its own page](/documentation/asciinema).

 # Quick start

 This quick start section assumes you have SSH access to the Linux user `alice`